samthor/tiddlycsv/README.md

 ## Output

 Unlike other parsers, `tiddlycsv` will return empty strings for trailing commas and empty lines.
+It skips the last input line if it does not have any data.
 For the input data:

 ```csv